Red-breasted wrasse

-The red-breasted wrasse (Cheilinus fasciatus) is a species of wrasse native to the Indian Ocean and the western Pacific Ocean.
+The red-breasted wrasse (Concholabrus fasciatus) is a species of wrasse native to the Indian Ocean and the western Pacific Ocean.

+Taxonomy

+The red-breasted wrasse has long been placed within the genus Cheilinus, though the advent of genetic analysis revealed it was in fact closer to the slingjaw wrasses of genus Epibulus, being their sister taxon.
+As a result, it was moved to the newly erected genus Concholabrus in 2025, as part of a greater taxonomic revision of the wrasse family.

 Description

 This species can reach a maximum of 40 cm in standard length.

 Its head is greenish-blue, followed by a distinctive red-orange band followed by black and white stripes.
 Terminal phase fishes generally have a more pronounced red band and convex forehead than initial phase and juvenile fish.

 Distribution

 The red-breasted wrasse is native to the tropical waters of the Indo-Pacific region from the Red Sea and the African coast to the islands of the western Pacific.